consensuslayer/infernet-sdk/STYLE.md

 );
 ```

-For the time-being, default `make format` line-breaking is acceptable for uniformity.
+For the time being, default `make format` line-breaking is acceptable for uniformity.
 This is based on a fixed line length of `120` characters instead.

 ### Imports